What are health inequalities

 Inequalities in accessing care

-There are inequalities with regards to accessing healthcare, so improving access for all is a priority for NHS England and NHS Improvement.
+There are inequalities with regards to accessing healthcare, so improving access for all is a priority for the NHS.
 Some people may not have access to the internet or have lower digital literacy which can affect booking GP appointments, they may not be able to access care during working hours or be able to travel to appointments, have learning disabilities or not have English as their first language and so find it difficult to convey their needs.

 Inequalities and cancer care